Last Updated on July 29, 2022 by Rei Garnet

-Rabbits would eat her kits for a variety of reasons like when the kits are sick, stressed rabbit, not enough milk, mistaken for the placenta, kits already dead, or when the rabbit is too young to be a mother.
+Rabbits will eat their kits for a variety of reasons.
+Like when the kits are sick, the mother is stressed, there is not enough milk, the kits are mistaken as the placenta, the kits are already dead, or when the rabbit is too young to be a mother.

 Now that I’ve told you the gist of the article, read on to know the details of the reason why rabbits would eat her kits: